I am a New Coach

 Words for Players – A reminder that we have a large collection of articles to help you guide your players -

-Regions have copied the CD and given them to every club, or every school in their state.
-Clubs have used them to bridge the gap that sometimes exists between their program and the scholastic and other member organizations.
-They are given out at short coaching and player clinics.
-Marty Miller out of the Iowa Region has his young players write a thank you letter to their PE Teacher for helping them, and as a gift, they give the teacher a MVP CD, a great example of empowering the kids rather than adults doing all the work.
-Regions mail them to anyone interested in starting new programs, as the recipients get decades worth of experience and ideas at virtually no charge.
-These kinds of outreaching all are part of servicing the programs and growing the game.
+The DVD contains free books, skill and drill videos (both indoor and ParaVolley to show the gamelike similarities), posters, handouts, quizzes, court creation ideas and much more.
+It has sections for elementary, junior high and high school aged athletes and programs.
+The DVD is also free to copy to give out to parents, players, teachers or coaches during your own program’s training and clinics.
+Marty Miller out of the Iowa Region has his young players write a thank you letter to their PE Teacher for helping them, and as a gift, they give the teacher the DVD, a great example of empowering the kids rather than adults doing all the work.
+USAV Regions mail them to anyone interested in starting new programs, as the recipients get decades worth of experience and ideas to grow the game with USA Volleyball.
+Email your mailing address to email@example.com to get a copy at no cost.

 Good luck new coach, and email firstname.lastname@example.org if you have new ideas in growing the game, or questions that perplex you…